andrei-punko/java-interview-coding/README.md

 - [string](src/main/java/by/andd3dfx/string)
 - [tree](src/main/java/by/andd3dfx/tree)

-Sure, we have [tests](src/test/java/by/andd3dfx); they contain enough code which describes implementation in a natural way.
+Sure, we have [tests](src/test/java/by/andd3dfx); they contain some code which describes implementation in a natural way.

 ## SQL-related stuff